harshitadd/StyleTransfer_CrossoverGenerator/README.md

 # Scalability :
 1. Can be applied to any Image Model as well : Style Transfer has been originally applied to images as well.
-# style tranfered seed image - and then have it predict an extention to even that plot.
+# style transferred seed image - and then have it predict an extention to even that plot.

 2. Movies subtitles files can be fed into the script and on that basis -- extention plot.
 Live Example - Tortiose and Hare story part 2